BNSC1/android-notes/README.md

 Why HashMap has a time complexity of O(1)?: traverses between hash strings instead of elements in the map.

+Implementation of PriorityQueue defaults to min heap unless compareByDescending() is used.

 # System Design

 Steps of system designing: